axelarnetwork/axelarate-community/documentation/Admin/validator_backup.md

 Currently, the following mnemonic options are supported for backup:

-* `create` (default): Creates a new mnemonic if there none exists, otherwise does nothing.
-The new passphrase is written under the file *./tofnd/export*.
+* `create` (default): Creates a new mnemonic if there exists none, otherwise does nothing.
+The new passphrase is written into the file *./tofnd/export*.

 * `export`: Writes the existing mnemonic to file *.tofnd/export*; Succeeds when there is an existing mnemonic, fails otherwise.